HammadRashid1997/Payment-Management-System/README.md

 ## 1.2.
 Intended Audience

-This project is for Bitlatic Technologies and its employees.
-Also, it can be used as a reference guide and a project report by other peers who wish to develop a web server application.
+This project can be used as a reference guide and a project report by other peers who wish to develop a web server application.

 ## 1.3.
 Definitions and Acronyms